osrf/gazebo_tutorials/ros_urdf/tutorial.md

 This will show you the SDF that has been generated from your input URDF as well as any warnings about missing information required to generate the SDF.

-Note: in Gazebo version 1.9 and greater, some of the debug info has been moved to a log file you can view with:
+Note: in Gazebo-classic version 1.9 and greater, some of the debug info has been moved to a log file you can view with:

       cat ~/.gazebo/gzsdf.log

 ## Viewing the URDF In Gazebo

-Viewing the RRBot in Gazebo was already covered at the beginning of this tutorial.
+Viewing the RRBot in Gazebo-classic was already covered at the beginning of this tutorial.
 For your own custom robot, we assume its URDF lives in a ROS package named `MYROBOT_description` in the subfolder `/urdf`.
-The method to open a URDF from that location into Gazebo using ROS was covered in the previous tutorial, [Using roslaunch Files to Spawn Models](/tutorials?tut=ros_roslaunch).
+The method to open a URDF from that location into Gazebo-classic using ROS was covered in the previous tutorial, [Using roslaunch Files to Spawn Models](/tutorials?tut=ros_roslaunch).
 If you have not completed that tutorial, do so now.

 From that tutorial you should have two ROS packages for your custom robot: `MYROBOT_description` and `MYROBOT_gazebo`.
 To view your robot and test it in Gazebo, you should be able to now run something like: